 The 5 Psychological Differences Between Gamers vs Normal People

-As human beings, we have the inherent needs to relatedness, competitiveness and autonomy.
-Anything that has a combination of those three qualities is appealing to our mind.
+As human beings, we have the inherent needs for relatedness, competitiveness, and autonomy.
+Anything that has a combination of those three qualities is appealing to our minds.

-Games provide us with full autonomy, boosts our competitive instincts and also gives a sense of relatedness with our opponents.
+Games provide us with full autonomy, boost our competitive instincts, and also gives a sense of relatedness with our opponents.